nflverse/nflreadpy/.github/CONTRIBUTING.md

 This project uses the following tooling:

 - uv or pip for dependency management
-- ruff for linting and formatting
+- ruff and flake8 for linting the betting toolkit
-- mypy for type checking
+- mypy for type checking (with strict settings on the betting toolkit)
 - pytest for testing
 - mkdocs for documentation site